dddrrreee/cs140e-25win/labs/9-debug-hw/README.md

 detect a simple breakpoint.
 It sets a breakpdoint on `foo` and repeatedly calls it: the exception handler disables the breakpoint and returns.

-***NOTE:***
+***NOTE***:
   - When you compile the test you'll get "used but never defined errors": you need to implement these routines.
   - Add all inline assembly routines  to `armv6-debug-impl.h` along with any helpers.
   - You will have to modify the test `2-brkpt-test.c` where it has `unimplemented()` invocations.

 To modify part 2: note if we jump to `NULL` --- this will require setting a breakpoint instead of a watchpoint and handling the exception in the